THIS OLD HALLWAY TABLE GETS A STUNNING MAKEOVER USING JUST *ONE* COLOR! | VIDEO TUTORIAL

 I found this table listed on Kijiji.
 When we went to pick it up, I noticed the seller used some sort of oil on the entire piece.
 I’m not exactly sure what he used but it felt like baby oil.
 And a lot of it!
 It nearly slid right out of our hands when we loaded it into the FUV. 🙂

 Once we finally loaded it in and brought it home, here’s how it all came together…

 Because it was so greasy, I gave it a really good cleaning with this White Lightning.

 I had no idea what direction I was going to take when I first started this makeover but I did know I wanted a wood top.
-I used my favorite orbital sander to removed the varnish and showcase the beautiful veneer underneath being careful not to sand through the veneer.
+I used my favorite orbital sander to remove the varnish and showcase the beautiful veneer underneath being careful not to sand through the veneer.
 There were a few areas that were chipped along the edge but I can work with that.
-It gives the piece a little more vintage character even after the makeover imo.
-After the top was sanded down using an 80, 120, and 220 grit (in that order), I hand sanded the body to give the primer something to stick to.
+It gives the piece a little more vintage character even after the makeover IMO.
+After the top was sanded down using 80, 120, and 220 grit (in that order), I hand-sanded the body to give the primer something to stick to.

 PRO TIP – I like using these tack cloths to remove all the sanding dust.
 If you ever see reddish dust on your cloth, you KNOW the piece will be a bleeder and a stain-blocking primer will be required before painting.

 I used my go-to BIN Shellac Based Primer to prime two coats on the base and legs.
 I have a full tutorial on how to use this stain-blocking primer here.
 I like to give a light sanding with a 220 grit after I prime.
 This knocks down any uneven primer and creates a perfectly smooth surface for the paint.